Skip to cookie consent Skip to main content

 Get professional advice.

 It’s important to visit your doctor before you start a new activity, and as you ramp up.
-“They can examine you, look at how you move and say, ‘These are some of the things we need to do before you get there,’” Granito says.
-Your provider might recommend weight loss, offer nutrition advice, address underlying health issues, and treat previous injuries.
+Your primary care provider might recommend weight loss, offer nutrition advice, address underlying health issues, and treat previous injuries.

 Other professionals you can consult include: